 That fee is forwarded to the private partner, along with their other regular, agreed- upon payments.
 So, the more people who drive the highway, the more money that private partner hauls in via those crafty shadow tolls…. no wonder the province pushes Whistler tourism!

 Ironically, while you are sitting there, trying to take all this in and wondering why you’ve never heard about this, just know that this has not been a secret within the industry, or among other governments.

-In fact, further investigation has revealed that while the BC government failed to share this information with all of us, there are several examples online indicating that the BC government has been openly sharing the details of the financing agreement with other transportation departments and ministries in governments around the world, who refer to the Sea to Sky shadow toll arrangement as a steller case example.
+In fact, further investigation has revealed that while the BC government kept this hidden from the public, there are several examples online proving that the BC government has been openly sharing the details of the financing agreement with other transportation departments and ministries in governments around the world, who refer to the Sea to Sky shadow toll arrangement as a ‘stellar case example’.

 If you still need more proof there is a hidden toll being paid by the government to the private partner, here is a link to a webcached page from 2005, of an American Annual Privatization report from the Reason Foundation: http://webcache.googleusercontent.com/search?q=cache:OGbZtJyS63cJ:reason.org/news/show/annual-privatization-report-20-19+sea+to+sky+highway+%2B+%22shadow+tolls%22&cd=10&hl=en&ct=clnk&gl=ca